hashicorp-services/tfm/site/docs/index.md

 The following prerequisites are used when migrating from or to TFE or TFC from TFE or TFC.

 - A tfm config file
-- A TFC/TFE Owner token with for the source TFE/TFC Organization that you are migrating from
+- A TFC/TFE Owner token with for the source TFE/TFC Organization that you are migrating from.
+Must have owner permissions.
-- A TFC/TFE Owner token with for the source TFE/TFC Organization that you are migrating to
+- A TFC/TFE Owner token with for the source TFE/TFC Organization that you are migrating to.
+Must have owner permissions.

 ### Environment Variables